underdogio-archive/pup-legacy/docs/base/000-typography.md

 category: Base
 ---

-Our main font face is Google's excellent [Open Sans](https://fonts.google.com/specimen/Open+Sans).
+Our main typeface is Google's excellent [Open Sans](https://fonts.google.com/specimen/Open+Sans).

 Open Sans is automatically imported with a CSS `@import`, so you don't have to do anything extra in order to use it.